rabbitmq/rabbitmq-website/site/tutorials/tutorial-seven-java.md

 Different client libraries have different ways to synchronously deal with publisher confirms, so make sure to read carefully the documentation of the client you are using.

-This techniques is very straightforward but also has a major drawback: it **significantly slows down publishing**, as the confirmation of a message blocks the publishing of all subsequent messages.
+This technique is very straightforward but also has a major drawback: it **significantly slows down publishing**, as the confirmation of a message blocks the publishing of all subsequent messages.
 This approach is not going to deliver throughput of more than a few hundreds of published messages per second.
 Nevertheless, this can be